Warning: Late repayment can cause you serious money problems. For help, go to moneyadviceservice.org.uk.

 Representative Example: Amount of credit: £550 for 7 months at £122.43 per month.
 Total repayment of £857.02.
 Interest: £307.02.
 Interest rate: 150% pa (fixed).
 313.1% APR Representative.

 Finding the right loan provider can be tricky, which is why On Stride Financial provides customers with loans that work.
 We offer variable loan amounts and terms, and an online application that's easy for borrowers to understand.

-On Stride Financial loans are unsecured, and available from £1,000 to £10,000.
-Loan durations of one to five years are available, and an approved customer will receive an APR rate from 29% - 89% based on their own financial history.
+On Stride Financial loans are unsecured, and available from £150 to £5,000.
+Loan durations of six months to three years are available.

 For anyone who has thought about taking on a personal loan, it's no secret that there are many options to choose from.
 Before even applying, a potential borrower has to sift through options like unsecured loans vs. secured loans, and decide if they should take an instalment loan or a loan with just one repayment.
 A helpful place to start is understanding precisely what a "short-term loan" is.

 It's important to understand that short-term loans can have various repayment terms.
 More often, short-term loans last between 30 and 90 days, and rarely more than a year.
 The length of a short-term loan depends entirely on the lender, and while many short-term loans may result in just one repayment date, some short-term loans are instalment loans, that are repaid over time in a series of repayments.

 "The length of a short-term loan depends entirely on the lender..."

 Like any loan, a short-term loan will include some amount of interest repaid to the lender.
 This is a pre-arranged amount, and is typically stated in advance as an APR.
 This APR is used to determine the cost of the loan.